bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 1. Handle conflicting files if any
 1. Click on **Import**

-You can retrieve the whole content of a Studio workspace by exporting all its repositories and importing them into another Studio.
+You can retrieve the whole content of a studio workspace by exporting all its repositories and importing them into another studio.

 ### Change repository